hiibolt/KnowledgeBase/pages/Minimizing Polynomial Estimation.md

 ## Steps
-First, you must take the function you wish to minimize against:
+First, define the function measuring error based on a loss function:
+$$$$